The Trail Magic & Medicine Tour

 Launched as a project just a year and a half ago, in its current iteration the trail is a mix of quiet, rural, public paved, gravel, and dirt roads, a few highways, and 17 state, and 3 national parks or nature areas.

-The trail meanders the width of the state through the bayous and piney woods in the East, then the heart of the most remote region of the Hill Country before dipping down into Big Bend and then up to the Guadalupe and Franklin Mountains before ending in El Paso.
+The trail meanders the width of the state through the bayous and piney woods in the East, then the heart of the most remote region of the Hill Country before dipping down into Big Bend and then up to Guadalupe Peak and over Franklin Mountains before ending in El Paso.

 The trail travels through some of Texas’ most rugged and wild rural landscapes.
 It is to be traveled at your own risk.